jroseberry64/PLASM-Compiler/README.md

 extern var v1, v2[], v3: u8, v4: u16, v5:char, v6[]: u8, v7[]: u16, v8[]: char;
 ```

-*A proper typing system with multiple data types is planned for a future version of the compiler.
-[See it on the Roadmap](#roadmap-types)*

 #### Data

-[//]: # (TODO: Discuss with Jon the differences between being able to initialize var/data pointers/arrays with values or not)

 Data declarations are similar to variable declarations with a key difference regarding arrays.